Can dogs eat pecans? Dogs should never have pecans. Eating too many can be fatal for dogs.

 These nuts can cause obstruction in your dog’s digestive system, but can also be toxic.
 Dogs that eat too many pecans may experience vomiting, diarrhea, yellowing eyes or gums, and more.

 Call your vet straight away if your dog eats pecans, pecan shells, or any recipes that contain this ingredient.

 Let’s take a closer look at the question: can dogs eat pecans?

 Pecans grow from nut trees in shells that are so hard people usually need some sort of tool to break them open.

-Indigenous to North America and Mexico, pecans are a popular nut worldwide and are included in a number of family-favorite recipes such as the ones mentioned above.
+Indigenous to North America and Mexico, pecans are a popular nut worldwide and are included in a number of family-favorite recipes, such as pecan pie and butter pecan ice cream.

 Pecans contain a toxin called juglone.